Fate of entanglement in quadratic Markovian dissipative systems: Hydrodynamic framework for the negativity

-\textit{Hydrodynamic framework for the negativity.---} Let us consider a generic free-fermion or free-boson Hamiltonians $H$ that is diagonalized in terms of $n$ species of quasiparticles $\eta_j(k)$, with $j\in[1,n]$, and $\eta_j$ satisfying standard commutation or anticommutation relations.
+Let us consider a generic free-fermion or free-boson Hamiltonian $H$ that is diagonalized in terms of $n$ species of quasiparticles $\eta_j(k)$, with $j\in[1,n]$, and $\eta_j$ satisfying standard commutation or anticommutation relations.
 The quasimomentum $k$ lives in a reduced Brillouin zone $\mathcal{B}$.
 In the spirit of hydrodynamics, let us divide the system in mesoscopic cells.
-Each cell can be viewed as source of the same excitations $\eta_j(k)$ of the full chain.
+A mesoscopic cell is thermodynamically large compared to the microscopic length scales of the system, i.e., the lattice spacing for models defined on a lattice.
+At the same time, each cell is small if compared to the full system.
+After a quantum quench, each cell can be viewed as source of the same excitations $\eta_j(k)$ of the full chain.

-For now, let us focus on unitary dynamics under $H$, starting from an initial state.
-The correlations generated initially in the cell at position $x$ are characterized by the $2n\times 2n$ matrix $\mathcal{C}_{x,k}$ as
+For now, to illustrate the hydrodynamic framework, let us focus on the unitary dynamics under $H$, starting from {a Gaussian} initial state. {Because of the Gaussianity,} the correlations initially generated in the cell at position $x$ are characterized by the $2n\times 2n$ matrix $\mathcal{C}_{x,k}$ as